 By the early 1990s the Old Press Site building needed a radical overhaul and the space available there was limiting the growth.
 The decision was therefore taken by DAMTP, together with its sister Department of Pure Mathematics and Mathematical Statistics (DPMMS), to seek a move to a new site.
 Hard work on fundraising from many members of DAMTP and DPMMS and generous donations from individuals, as well as investment from the University and Colleges, allowed the development of a green field site in West Cambridge, adjacent to Wilberforce and Clarkson Roads.
 The result, completed in 2002, is the new Centre for Mathematical Sciences (CMS) which accommodates both DAMTP, including greatly expanded laboratory facilities, and DPMMS, as well as the Isaac Newton Institute for Mathematical Sciences and the Betty and Gordon Moore Library (BGML), the University's new physical science and technology library.

 Although on the timescales of the University of Cambridge DAMTP was founded relatively recently, research in applied mathematics and theoretical physics has developed in Cambridge over more than 300 years through the great traditions established by the giants of the past, including Newton, Clerk Maxwell, Babbage, Stokes, Larmor, Rayleigh, Eddington, Dirac, GI Taylor and Sir Harold Jeffreys.
-The oldest Professorship in Mathematics is the Lucasian Professorship, established in 1663, held by Sir Isaac Newton from 1669 to 1701 and, in the lifetime of DAMTP, by Paul Dirac, Sir James Lighthill and, between 1979 and 2009, by Professor Stephen Hawking, renowned for his work on black holes, general relativity and cosmology and as the author of the best-selling books A Brief History of Time and The Universe in a Nutshell.
-In 2009 Michael Green, one of the pioneers of String Theory, was elected the 18th holder of the Lucasian Professorship.
+The oldest Professorship in Mathematics is the Lucasian Professorship, established in 1663, held by Sir Isaac Newton from 1669 to 1701 and, in the lifetime of DAMTP, by Paul Dirac, Sir James Lighthill, Stephen Hawking and Michael Green.
+The current holder of the Lucasian Chair is Michael Cates, Royal Society Research Professor, Head of the Soft Matter Research Group.

 The move to CMS has allowed DAMTP significant space for expansion.
 New research activities in mathematical biology and in quantum information have already been established, as well as the Millenium Mathematics Project, an important and very successful initiative in mathematics education.

-DAMTP celebrated its 50th Jubilee in 2009 and now looks backwards on a very successful first 50 years and forwards towards an exciting future.
+DAMTP celebrated its 50th Julbilee in 2009 and now looks back on a very successful first 50 years and forwards towards an exciting future.